 - Encourage citizens to sign-up in advance to receive your emergency notifications via email, phone or text message.

 In the case of a tornado or emergency situation, every second counts towards saving lives.
-CivicReady has provided communities across the nation with a centralized communication platform to disseminate life saving information in the event of any type of local emergency.
+CivicReady® has provided communities across the nation with a centralized communication platform to disseminate life saving information in the event of any type of local emergency.
 With such robust features as a mobile interface, IPAWS connectivity, and conference bridge capabilities for internal staff, you can quickly prepare, respond and recover from a disaster.
-To request a demo of CivicReady, click here.
+Click below to begin your self-guided tour of CivicReady.